rmertens/rmertens.github.io/about.md

 In my free time, I enjoy long distance running and travelling.

 ### Contact me
-Feel free to reach out to me if you would like to grab a coffee.
+Feel free to reach out to me if you would like to talk and / or grab a coffee.

 [mertens.ai.raf@gmail.com](mailto:mertens.ai.raf@gmail.com)